-So as mortgage rates go up, you’ll be able to afford to buy less house.
+So as mortgage rates go up, you’ll be able to afford to buy fewer houses.
 Depending on the neighborhood you’re looking in, this could be the difference between buying a turnkey home or one that needs a little work – or buying in that neighborhood at all.

 Adjustable-Rate-Mortgages Are Particularly Vulnerable to Interest Rate Changes

-If you have an adjustable rate mortgage, you’ll definitely feel the affects of rising interest rates (if you haven’t already).
+If you have an adjustable-rate mortgage, you’ll definitely feel the effects of rising interest rates (if you haven’t already).
 Depending on the terms of your loan, your interest rate might change annually or more frequently than that.
 So even if rising interest rates haven’t affected you much, you’ll eventually feel the sting as your payments increase.

 Rising Interest Rates Can Have an Inverse Effect on Home Prices